Xilillusion/Hangman-Solver/README.md

 | Unique | ~3.88                       | 650 it/s         |
 | Bayesian  | ~3.82                       | 30 it/s         |

+* Average Fails: The times that it guesses an incorrect letter
-Reference only, average fails may varies due to the usage of set; time consumption varies on the devices
+* Reference only.
+Average fails may varies due to the usage of set; time consumption varies on the devices

 ### Oxford 3000 ###
 | Method      | Average Fails | Time Consumption        |